About South Bay InsightLA

 The South Bay InsightLA Teaching Collective

 Peggy Kersulis has been practicing Vipassana meditation for many years.
 She has done long retreats and the Heavenly Messengers training program at Spirit Rock Meditation Center.
 She is currently a member of InsightLA's Teacher Development Group.
 She has been a psychotherapist for over 30 years and is still in private practice in the South Bay.
 She also facilitates bereavement groups at Torrance Memorial Medical Center and is a hopice volunteer.
-Peggy is our South Bay InsightLA teacher at the Palos Verdes Meditation Practice Group.
+Peggy is the South Bay InsightLA teacher at the Palos Verdes Meditation Practice Group.

 Annette Lombardi is a graduate of the 2020 UCLA Training in Mindfulness Program as part of the Mindful Awareness Research Center.
 With a practice of Insight meditation for over 25 years, she is now turning her attention toward teaching others the preciousness of mindfulness practices.
 Annette also has a degree in social work and has facilitated support groups for families in various settings including autistic adults, teens in crisis and special needs families.
 Annette has particular affection for long, residential retreats and has been fortunate to attend may retreats in which to hone her practice.
 Annette is the South Bay InsightLA teacher at the Hermosa Beach Meditation Practice Group.